By Lady Aurelia

 Of course, you need to be thinking about the people that are going to be coming to your event, and paying for the privilege.
 How many people do you expect to attend?
 What are you planning on charging them for the site fee?
 Is there a different fee if they are doing dayboard?
 What about feast?
 Will you offer a discount for children?
-What about families?
+What about having a family rate cap?
 Remember, you also have to charge non-SCA members a $5 surcharge on top of the site fee (unless they have a discounted fee due to being ages 17 and under).
 When calculating your budget, think about how many people you would need to attend in order to break even in your expenses for the event.
 Sometimes, a site is just too expensive for the number of people expected to attend the event.

 One way that you are going to get people to come to your event is the activities you choose to do.
 Is the event a feast and it’s centered around dinner?
 Better find a Head Cook.
 Will there be fighting, fencing, or archery?
 If so, you’re going to need a Marshal in Charge to run things and make sure everything is by the book.
 Is there going to be an Arts and Science aspect?
-Do you want to have a table, or maybe competitions?
+Do you want to have a table of exhibits, or maybe competitions?
 Who’s going to judge it?
 Do you want to have classes?
 You will need a class coordinator who will find teachers to teach those classes.
 How about children?
 How will you entertain them?
 Lastly, how will you schedule everything, and let people at the event know when things are happening?

 You can’t run an event all by yourself.
 You’re going to need a lot of help.
-We’ve already talked about a lot of the staff that you’ve going to need to begin with.
 Once you identify your core group of volunteers, they can tell you what other volunteers they might need in order to be successful running their portion of the event.
 The number of volunteers you might need to run an event is something you should take into consideration during the planning stages.
 Our little Shire might not have enough people power on its own.
 You might have to call on our neighboring groups.
 Is this something you are willing to do?
 Is it something that our groups can help with?
 If not, think about downsizing.

-So now you’ve done all of this and you’re ready to host an event.
-Please submit an Event Bid by clicking the following link (coming soon!).
-Our Shire officers will take it into consideration and get back to you.
+So now you’ve done all of this and you’re ready to propose an event to the Seneschal and Exchequer. (see below) Our Shire officers will take it into consideration and get back to you.
 Not quite ready to submit it?
 Feel free to contact the Seneschal or any other officers with any questions you might have.
 We’re here to help.